-We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council Trust Funds, Oil Spill Investment Fund and Oil Spill Settlement Fund as of and for the year ended June 30, 2005 and nine months ended June 20, 2004, and the Natural Resource Damage Assessment and Restoration Fund (NRDA&R) as of September 30, 2005 and 2004 as listed in the accompanying table of contents.
+We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council Trust Funds, Oil Spill Investment Fund and Oil Spill Settlement Fund as of and for the years ended June 30, 2006 and 2005, and the Natural Resource Damage Assessment and Restoration Fund (NRDA&R) as of and for the years ended September 30, 2006 and 2005 as listed in the accompanying table of contents.
 These financial statements are the responsibility of the Exxon Valdez Oil Spill Trustee Council's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards of the United States and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.